oleksis/youtube-dl/docs/index.rst

 Welcome to picta-dl's documentation!
 ======================================

-*picta-dl* is a command-line program to download videos from YouTube.com and Picta.cu Plataforma de Contenidos Audiovisuales.
+*picta-dl* is a command-line program to download videos from Picta.cu Plataforma de Contenidos Audiovisuales and YouTube.com.
 It can also be used in Python code.

 Developer guide